Path Loss in Reconfigurable Intelligent Surface-Enabled Channels: Received Power in the RIS-Enabled Channel

 where $G_R(-\hat{\bf r}^s_n)$ is the gain of the receiver's antenna system in the direction of the element.

-The efficiency $\epsilon_p$ is defined as the ratio of power applied to an element by the RIS (i.e., RIS transmitted) to the power captured by the same element (i.e., RIS received):

-This factor accounts for the limited efficiency of practical antenna elements and insertion losses associated with components required to implement the desired change in magnitude and phase.
+The efficiency $\epsilon_p=P^s_n/P^i_n$ accounts for the limited efficiency of practical antenna elements and insertion losses associated with components required to implement the desired change in magnitude and phase.
 If the RIS is passive, $\epsilon_p\le 1$.
+Combining expressions, we obtain: